CsabaDu/CsabaDu.DynamicTestData/README.md

 ### `ArgsCode` Enum

-Every test frameworks accept object arrays as dynamic data-driven tests' data sources.
+Every test frameworks accept object arrays as dynamic data-driven tests' data rows.
 The test parameters should be the object array elements.
 Other approach is that the object array contains a single object element, and the tests' parameters can be the properties of this object element.

 `CsabaDu.DynamicTestData` supports both approaches, you can generate object arrays with either content.
 The outcome of the object array generator methods is controlled with the dedicated `enum ArgsCode` type parameter having two self-explanatory values: